vesseldatabase/vesseldatabase/README.md

 - "Lid Twistlocks" are "Deck Stackers" and are used to secure the containers to the lid.
 - "Lashing Bridges" are "Catwalks" or "Walkways".

+## Linking
+If you already have an online despatch system, you can pass the vessel name like so: https://ilwu.besz.ca/vessels/?name=VESSEL+NAME
+Just be sure to convert all spaces to plus '+' signs.

 ## License
 This database is licensed by a Creative Commons BY-NC-SA license.
 Basically, you must link to either this repository or [https://ilwu.besz.ca/vessels](https://ilwu.besz.ca/vessels/) and you cannot use this database for commercial use.
 If you are running a paid website, this database must be part of a free portion of that site.
 Any derivative work must include this same license.